Apple iTunes App Store Invoice Scam Emails

 Therefore, Apple customers who have received email invoices appearing as if they were sent from Apple, should avoid clicking on the links in them.
 They should instead, sign directly into the iTunes Store on their iPhone, iPad, iPod touch, Mac, PC, or Apple TV and check their accounts.

-One of the Fake Apple Invoice Email Invoices
+Sample of a Fake Apple Invoice Email Invoice

 From: Apple firstname.lastname@example.org

 Thank you for buying the following product on 17/08/2016 13:30:23 PM.

 Order Number: 18479101

 If you did not authorize this purchase, please click here for refund.